JanPretorius98/20713479-DatSci-Prac/README.md

   * Scatterplots with trend lines.
 * How do the artists' live performances differ from their studio music?
   * Violin plots
+  *
+### Functions created:
+I created multiple functions for this analysis.
+Here is a short summary of what they do: